The only way you can create excess inventory is by having excess manpower.

 To get started, teams typically build an approximation of their current process flow and define some initial WIP limits.
 Figure 1 shows an example of one team’s initial Kanban board, which captures their current work flow steps of analyze – review – build – integrate – test.

 In Figure 1, the team has also decided to create two buffers (“Ready”) to better manage variability of flow.
 One is in front of the “Review” step, which might require external subject matter experts (Product Management or others), whose availability may be limited and uneven.
 The other buffer is in front of “Integrate and Test,” which, in their case, requires the use of shared test fixtures and resources.
-Since integration and testing is performed by the same people on the same infrastructure, the two steps are treated as a single state.
+Since integration and testing is performed by the same people on the same infrastructure, the two steps are treated as a single step.
 Also, to justify the transaction cost, the team allows reasonably higher WIP limits for the “Review” and “Integrate and Test” steps.

 In order to understand and improve their flow and process, Kanban teams use objective measures, including average lead time, WIP, and throughput.
 One common way is to use a Cumulative Flow Diagram (CFD), as illustrated in Figure 2.